 After some trials, well SKG9D was represented using one single porosity model and nine dual porosity (MINC) models.
-The different models that were investigated are summarised in Table 2.
+The range of values used for dual porosity model parameters by previous workers cover a wide range and can be quite contrasting.
+In order to investigate dual porosity models with a wide range of parameters, different models were created and these are summarized in Table 2.